AI alignment: Scalable oversight

 Approaches such as active learning and semi-supervised reward learning can reduce the amount of human supervision needed.
 Another approach is to train a helper model ("reward model") to imitate the supervisor's feedback.

 But when a task is too complex to evaluate accurately, or the human supervisor is vulnerable to deception, it is the quality, not the quantity, of supervision that needs improvement.
 To increase supervision quality, a range of approaches aim to assist the supervisor, sometimes by using AI assistants.
 Christiano developed the Iterated Amplification approach, in which challenging problems are (recursively) broken down into subproblems that are easier for humans to evaluate.
 Iterated Amplification was used to train AI to summarize books without requiring human supervisors to read them.
 Another proposal is to use an assistant AI system to point out flaws in AI-generated answers.
 To ensure that the assistant itself is aligned, this could be repeated in a recursive process: for example, two AI systems could critique each other's answers in a "debate", revealing flaws to humans.
-OpenAI plans to use such scalable oversight approaches to help supervise superhuman AI and eventually build a superhuman automated AI alignment researcher.

-These approaches may also help with the following research problem, honest AI.
+In 2023, OpenAI announced it would use one-fifth of its computing resources to implement such oversight approaches in its "superalignment" initiative, but OpenAI employees later told The New Yorker that the company only dedicated 1–2% of its resources after the announcement; the initiative was discontinued in 2024.